-2.6.3.7 Other Institutions
+2.6.3.7 OTHER INSTITUTIONS

-2.6.3.7.1 Clubs and Societies

-- a.
-In the case of applications made on behalf of clubs or societies, a financial institution is required to take reasonable steps to satisfy itself as to the legitimate purpose of the organization by sighting its constitution.
+2.6.3.7.1 (a) In the case of applications made on behalf of clubs or societies, a financial institution is required to take reasonable steps to satisfy itself as to the legitimate purpose of the organization by sighting its constitution.
 The identity of at least two of the principal contact persons or signatories should be verified initially in line with the requirements for private individuals.
 The signing authorities should be structured to ensure that at least two of the signatories that authorize any transaction have been verified.
-When signatories change, financial institutions are required to ensure that the identity of at least two of the current signatories are verified. - b) Where the purpose of the club or society is to purchase the shares of regulated investment company or where all the members would be regarded as individual clients, all the members in such cases are required to be identified in line with the requirements for personal customers.
-Financial institutions are required to look at each situation on a case-bycase basis.
+When signatories change, financial institutions are required to ensure that the identity of at least two of the current signatories are verified.